AdobeDocs/commerce-testing/src/pages/guide/unit/index.md

   - test
 ---

-Executing the Magento 2 unit tests is straight forward.
+Executing the unit tests is straight forward.
 They can be executed in several different ways.

 ### Command Line Interface (CLI)